In this Article

 Select the authentication method from the dropdown:

-• Basic - simply provide a username and password
+Basic - for simple logins that present a username and password field in a pop-up

-• Microsoft - typically used with MS Sharepoint site
+Microsoft - typically used with MS Sharepoint sites

 Username and Password

-Enter the Username and Password created for Dubbot authentication.
+Enter the Username and Password created for DubBot authentication.
 DubBot employees will not be able to see the password you enter.
+We recommend you create a new login specifically for this purpose.

 Login and Password information for authenticated sites is stored in 256-bit AES encryption, so it is secure.